 - The higher the SEER (Seasonal Energy Efficiency Ratio) rating, the better.
-14 SEER rated systems are typically installed by builders in new home construction, however upgrading to a 16+ SEER is recommended for both energy efficiency and product reliability.
+14.3 SEER2 rated systems are typically installed by builders in new home construction, however upgrading to a 16+ SEER2 is recommended for both energy efficiency and product reliability.
 To see how much you can save, check out our free SEER Savings Calculator.

 - Do not make your decision based solely on price.
 Ask for a Good, Better, and Best option on new equipment based on your needs and budget.